shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 ### Nodes

 At this point, you should be able to see that blockchains are designed to be distributed and decentralized.
-You want multiple users, around the world, to be able to keep track of this shared ledger without the need of intermediary third parties.
+You want multiple users around the world to be able to keep track of this shared ledger without the need of intermediary third parties.
 By following the rules above, each participant of this shared ledger can run a _node_, which is a computer program that follows the rules of the blockchain network and connects to other nodes that do the same, all without the need for a centralized service.
 Blockchain system are often "open" systems, which mean that anyone can participate.
 To prevent against malicious actors, mechanisms are put in place to incentivize good behavior while punishing bad behavior.
 With all of these mechanisms in place, a blockchain system can become an unstoppable machine.

 ## Substrate Components